János Csernoch

 To date, he is the last Archbishop of Esztergom to have crowned a King of Hungary.

 Priesthood

 He was ordained on 18 November 1874.
 He successively held positions, within the Archdiocese of Esztergom, as professor of theology and biblical studies at the Seminary of Esztergom; librarian and archivist of the archiepiscopal palace; secretary to Cardinal János Simor; notary of the Holy See; titular abbot of Savnyik; archiepiscopal chancellor; pastor of the cathedral in 1893 and Royal chaplain to the House of Habsburg in 1887.
 He was also Deputy in the Parliament of Hungary, representing his native city in 1901.
 He was created Protonotary apostolic on 15 April 1907.

 Episcopate

-Appointed as Bishop of Csanád by Pope Pius X on 16 February 1908, he was promoted to the metropolitan see of Kalocsa on 20 April 1911.
+Appointed Bishop of Csanád by Pope Pius X on 16 February 1908, he was promoted to the metropolitan see of Kalocsa on 20 April 1911.
 Around that time he was also a Royal counsellor.
 He was finally transferred to the metropolitan and primatial Archdiocese of Esztergom by Pope Pius on 13 December 1912.